-Michael A. Hart was elected as a Director in March 2015 to replace Kenneth J. Kencel upon his resignation.
-Mr. Hart has served as our President since 2014 and is a Managing Director of Carlyle.
-Mr. Hart also serves on the Board of Directors and as the President of NFIC.
-Mr. Hart has over 20 years of capital markets, corporate finance, M&A, risk management, accounting and managerial experience.
+Michael A. Hart has served as our President since September 2014, a Director since March 2015 and is a member of the Adviser's Investment Committee.
+He is a Managing Director of Carlyle and also serves on the board of directors and as the president of NFIC.
+Mr. Hart has over 21 years of capital markets, corporate finance, M&A, risk management, accounting and managerial experience.
 Prior to joining Carlyle in 2014, Mr. Hart was a Managing Director in the Financial Markets Advisory group at BlackRock Solutions, where he served as co-head of the U.S. advisory practice and was a member of the BlackRock Solutions Operating Committee.
-Prior to joining BlackRock Solutions, Mr. Hart spent 12 years with Morgan Stanley where his responsibilities included Global Co-Head of Leveraged and Acquisition Finance, Global Head of Loan Products Group and Co-Chairman of the Firm's Capital Commitment Committee.
-At Morgan Stanley, Mr. Hart managed a group of 125 professionals in the United States, Europe and Asia who were responsible for the origination, execution and risk management of all non-investment grade bank and bond financings.
+Prior to joining BlackRock Solutions, Mr. Hart spent 12 years with Morgan Stanley where his responsibilities included Global Co-Head of Leveraged and Acquisition Finance, Global Head of Loan Products Group and Co-Chairman of the firm's Capital Commitment Committee.
 Prior to joining Morgan Stanley, Mr. Hart worked at the Chase Manhattan Bank in the Merchant Banking Group where he originated and executed LBO financings for the firm's private equity clients.
-Mr. Hart was a Certified Public Accountant with the Firm of Ernst & Whinney, prior to business school.
-Mr. Hart graduated with a bachelor's degree in Accounting from Duquesne University in 1983 and received his MBA from Duke University's Fuqua School of Business in 1990.
+Mr. Hart was a Certified Public Accountant with Ernst & Whinney prior to business school.
+Mr. Hart graduated with a bachelor's degree in Accounting from Duquesne University and received his MBA from Duke University's Fuqua School of Business.
+Mr. Hart is an experienced leader whose extensive experience in capital markets, corporate finance and risk management provides our Board with valuable insight and leadership.

 William P. Hendry has served on our Board since 2013, and is the Chairman of our Audit Committee.
-Mr. Hendry also serves on the Board of Directors and is Chairman of the Audit Committee of NFIC.
-Mr. Hendry is a director and a member of the audit committee of Santander Consumer USA Holdings Inc. Mr. Hendry currently is a Special Adviser to Promethean Investments L.L.P. and is Chairman of the Board of Directors at Pharma-Cycle L.L.C.
-Mr. Hendry served on the Board as a director of FirstCity since August 2010 and Chairman of the Board since August 2011 until the company was acquired by Varde in the early part of 2013.
+Mr. Hendry also serves on the board of directors and is chairman of the audit committee of NFIC.
+Mr. Hendry was appointed in 2014 and served as a non-executive director and a member of the audit committee of the board of Santander Consumer USA Holdings Inc. until August 2015.
+Mr. Hendry currently is a Special Adviser to Promethean Investments L.L.P. and is chairman of the board of directors at Pharma-Cycle L.L.C.
+Mr. Hendry served as a director of FirstCity since August 2010, and chairman of the board from August 2011 until the company was acquired by Varde in the early part of 2013.
 Mr. Hendry has more than 30 years of experience in the banking industry and headed Bank of Scotland's operations in the United States before it was acquired in 2009 by Lloyds Banking Group.
 He launched W.P.
 Hendry and Associates in February 2009, a bank consulting firm that handles complex business and lending issues.
 Mr. Hendry has held senior banking positions in Scotland, Northern Ireland, Canada, the Middle East, Africa and the United States.
-Mr. Hendry has extensive experience in mergers and acquisitions, most notably at Drive Financial Services (a national subprime auto lender) where he led HBOS plc's investment analysis group in 2000, then becoming Chairman of the Board until the business was sold to Banco Santander in 2006.
+Mr. Hendry has extensive experience in mergers and acquisitions, most notably at Drive Financial Services (a national subprime auto lender) where he led HBOS plc's investment analysis group in 2000, then becoming chairman of the board until the business was sold to Banco Santander in 2006.
 Mr. Hendry holds an MBA from the University of Strathclyde and completed an advanced management program at Harvard Business School.
-He is a Fellow of the Institute of Canadian Bankers.
-Mr. Hendry is an experienceal leader whose numerous management positions and global experiences in the financial services sector have provided him with an abundance of skills and valuable insight in handling complex financial transactions and issues, all of which makes him well qualified to serve on our Board.
+He is a Fellow of the Institute of Bankers in Scotland and a Fellow of the Institute of Canadian Bankers.
+Mr. Hendry is an experienced leader whose numerous management positions and global experiences in the financial services sector have provided him with an abundance of skills and valuable insight in handling complex financial transactions and issues, all of which makes him well qualified to serve on our Board.